etsauer/che-podman-workspace/README.md

 1. Create a Workspace with this project:

-   Paste the URL for this Git project into the form as shown below, and click `Create & Open`
+   Paste the URL for your clone of this Git project into the form as shown below, and click `Create & Open`

    ```text
    https://github.com/cgruver/che-podman-workspace.git